 Shrubs and herbaceous plants below knee-height can similarly create a low expanse, just as groundcover planting does.
 This can be seen in group plantings of the same species of ornamental grass, for example.
-Garden designers enjoy employing this technique under trees to really highlight the architectural form of some trees.
+Garden designers and landscape gardeners enjoy employing this technique under trees to really highlight the architectural form of some trees.
 Low planting like this can also provide a logical transition between soft and hard landscaped areas.
 A hardy geranium is useful at the edge of a bed, for example, as it will tolerate being brushed passed or even having its outer reaches clipped up by a lawnmower!

 Mid-height planting can play a similar role to a low fence or wall, providing a psychological barrier to boundaries within or at the perimeter of your garden.
 This could be for privacy, or it could be guide people away from driveways.
 Low and mid-height planting can both be used to anchor structures in a landscape too, be they trees or buildings.

 Large shrubs and small trees can be used to break up and divide a space at a smaller scale than is possible with large trees.
 This may be important in a medium to large garden for example, where you want to clearly delineate one area in particular - perhaps the vegetable growing area at the bottom of your garden?